the-sunshine-kaur/tradeshift-challenge/README.md

 In the above example, height(root) = 0 and height(a) == 1.

 Our boss is evil and we can only have docker and docker-compose on our machines.
 So your server needs to be ran using them.

+Build the project with Maven

+Setup a MYSQL database

+Run the complete stack with docker compose: docker-compose up

+Stop all the services at once using docker compose using the command: docker-compose down